stfwi/engineers-tools/readme.md

   - Sneak-right-click ground: Cycle Dirt - Farmland - Coarse Dirt - Grass Path.
   - Sneak-right-click: Shaering of Grass, Vines, Sheep, etc.
   - Sneak while breaking a wood log: Tree felling (also higher durability loss).
+  - Health and safety features: Prevents you from accidentally attacking villagers, own pets, and especially Zombie Pigmen if they are not aggressive.

   *Please read the community references/credits below*.
 Crafted with iron axe, pickaxe, and shovel, and a diamond.